giraud-d-edu/tp1-deno-crud-app-moviemoviemovie/README.md

 2. **Run the server**:
     ```bash
-    deno run --allow-net server.ts
+    deno run --allow-net main.ts
     ```

 ## Explanation

-The main file, `server.ts`, initializes the server and sets up routing.
+The main file, `main.ts`, initializes the server and sets up routing.
 It serves as the entry point for the application, ensuring all components are correctly integrated.